-August 30, 1914 / Sept.
+August 30, 1914 - Sept.
 10, 1988

-As a teen, Frazier studied portraiture and anatomy under Dimitri Romanowsky at the Art Students League (Russian/American, 1887-1971) in New York City and landscapes with Emile A. Gruppé (1896-1978) in Rockport, MA.
+Barbara grew up in Amesbury (Massachusetts) and made a reputation as a teen as a portrait artist who'd studied in New York at the Art Students League with Dmitri Romanovsky (Russian/American, 1887-1971) and in Rockport/Gloucester with Emile Albert Gruppé (1896-1978).
 She also attended the Ringling School of Art in Sarasota, Florida.

 Her son Douglas was the AAN president for one year from 1976-1977; her son Robert was the AAN president for five years from 1999-2004.